 Finrod Felagund in an effort to save Beren, breaks free of his bonds and kills a werewolf with his bare hands and teeth.

 It seems to more or less go along with the title High King of the Noldor.
 In addition to Fingolfin and Fëanor (who were half-brothers), their father Finwë the original High King of the Noldor stood alone against Morgoth to try to defend the silmarils.
 And the only reason Finrod wasn't High King of the Noldor was that his father Finarfin (full brother of Fingolfin) was still alive.

 Even "ordinary" Noldor often get one: Glorfindel fought a balrog alone on a bridge (like Gandalf would later), with much the same result: he stabbed it in the belly, but as it was dying it dragged him from the bridge and killed him.
-Still, killing a balrog impressed the Valar so much they brought him back to life and sent him back to Middle-Earth, one of only two elves who were brought back to life (the other was Finrod, but he stayed in Aman).
+Still, killing a balrog impressed the Valar so much they brought him back to life and sent him back to Middle-Earth.

 "Having taken some medicine supplied by his Wicked Aunt and feeling his strength going, he blew a dying blast on his horn and with his dying breath fired a last shot out of his bedroom window, and hit the Sheriff of Nottingham again."

 Literature/Terra has Vstj.